kennethdean2010/tutorials/HOW-TO-self-service-macOS-upgrades/README.md

 ##Packages

-Since macOS installers are distributed through the App Store, we need to capture the package while it's being downloaded to a host machine.
+Since macOS installers are distributed through the App Store, we need to capture the package while it's being downloaded to a machine.
+Launch the App Store and begin downloading Install macOS Sierra.app, but pause the download part way through.

 `ln /private/var/folders/.../.../com.apple.appstore/.../...pkg Desktop/Install\ macOS\ Sierra.pkg`